quintongoodman/teacher-placement-analytics/README.md

 - Writing subqueries for dynamic filtering
 - Applying window functions for ranking and analytics

+## 📈 Key Insights
+- John Carter supervised the most students (2 placements), while other mentors supervised only 1 student each.
+- Maple Grove Elementary had the highest average final evaluation score (95.0).
+- Students in Secondary Math had the highest average GPA (3.8), while Special Education students had the lowest (3.2).

+## 🪞 Reflection
+This project strengthened my SQL skills beyond basic SELECT statements.
+I became more confident using JOINs, GROUP BY, CASE statements, subqueries, and window functions to answer real-world business questions.
+It also reinforced the importance of designing a clean relational schema before writing queries.
+Creating this fictional dataset allowed me to simulate realistic reporting tasks similar to my current role in higher education while producing a portfolio-ready project.

 ## 📷 Screenshots
-The [Screenshots](Screenshots) folder contains proof of execution for all queries.
+The [screenshots folder](https://github.com/quintongoodman/teacher-placement-analytics/tree/main/screenshots) contains proof of execution for all queries.
 Each image shows both the query and its results.

 ## 🔧 Tools Used
 - PostgreSQL